jrpotter/notebook/notes/algebra/abs_val.md

 %%ANKI
 Basic
-Why is the triangle inequality named the way it is?
+What does the triangle inequality state about the features of a triangle?
-Back: The length of a triangle side is $\leq$ the sum of the other two sides.
+Back: The length of a triangle side is less than or equal to the sum of the other two sides.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1724609565723-->
 END%%